anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   It has the address of the domain registrar through configuration or by discovery, e.g., mDNS/DNSSD.
   The registrar-agent has acquired one or multiple PVR and PER.

-* Registrar: possesses the IDevID CA certificate of the pledge vendor/manufacturer and an it's own LDevID(Reg) credentials of the site domain.
+* Registrar: possesses the IDevID CA certificate of the pledge vendor/manufacturer and an it's own registrar EE credentials of the site domain.

 * MASA: possesses it's own vendor/manufacturer credentials (voucher signing key, TLS server certificate) related to pledges IDevID and MAY possess the site-specific domain CA certificate.
   The latter is only a necessary precondition if the MASA needs to verify that the domain of the Registrar is a-priori authorized to enroll a particular pledge, or a particular type of pledge.